 -or-

-(2) through the process of performing the operability/functionality determination, there was reasonable doubt regarding the availability, reliability or capability of the valves.
+(2) through the process of performing the operability/functionality determination, there was reasonable doubt regarding the availability, reliability, or capability of the valves.
 For example, in evaluating the as-found condition, there would be reasonable doubt with respect to the capability of the valves if: the licensee (a) used a different calculation/approach because the original approach resulted in unfavorable margin (where “unfavorable margin” means that had the correct values been used originally, the licensee’s design process would not have accepted the modification); or (b) revised assumptions solely to obtain favorable results; or (c) revised other calculations in order to establish operability or functionality; or (d) determined the remaining margin fell outside the licensee’s design process acceptance criteria.

 Example 3.n While examining the degraded grid voltage calculations for a risk-important, safety-related valve, the inspector noted that the licensee did not have electrical calculations or test data that would support the settings for thermal overloads protective devices for several safety-related MOVs.
 As a result, it was not clear whether these valves would fulfill their risk-important or safety-related functions during a range of postulated events.
 The licensee performed an analysis for each affected valve.